Tushankar/DomainXServer/PASSWORD_FIXED.md

 ### Generate New App Password:
 1. Go to: https://myaccount.google.com/apppasswords
 2. Sign in with: tirtho.kyptronix@gmail.com
-3. Select: Mail → Other → "DomainX"
+3. Select: Mail → Other → " Domainsxchange"
 4. Copy the 16-character password
 5. Update .env: `EMAIL_PASSWORD=newpasswordhere` (no spaces!)
 6. Restart server